POCKET COMPASSES (cont'd)

 Technical Data

-- Dimensions: 40 x 40 x 7 mm
+- Dimensions: 40 x 40 x 7mm

-- Weight: 34 gr
+- Weight: 34gr

 - Radium paint markings: on the needle's Northern end and above the letter S (sever = North)

-(Click on the pictures for detailed views)
+(Click on the pictures for detail views)

 Back to ALPHABETICALSEARCH (Pocket compasses)